On the Road Again: Looking Ahead to the 2021 SEMA Show

 Willie B himself is in the middle of building a car for exhibition at the show, which Executive Producer Bob Ecker says helped inspire the miniseries scheduled to begin September 2.

 “We launched the Two Guys Garage Podcast at SEMA in 2019, and in less than two years we’ve published more than 130 episodes,” says Ecker.
 “As SEMA (hopefully) returns to its in-person roots this year, and with Willie building a vehicle for the Show, it seemed like a natural for us to create a series of podcasts keyed to the growing excitement and pent-up demand for this much-anticipated homecoming in Las Vegas.”

 Meanwhile, pre-production is currently underway for TV segments that will air on MotorTrend.

 “To appreciate these builds, you really need to see them up close,” says Allegretti, who anticipates that with an extra year away from the in-person event, the booths will be filled with new products and builds that the audience has not had a chance to see in previous shows.

-Allegretti and the rest of the special’s producers, hosts, and crew enjoy the “scavenger hunt” nature of the SEMA Show, seeking out what booths and builds to showcase for the viewers at home.
+Allegretti and the rest of Brenton’s producers, hosts, and crew enjoy the “scavenger hunt” nature of the SEMA Show, seeking out what booths and builds to showcase for the viewers at home.

-In addition to capturing the excitement of the SEMA Show for MotorTrend, Brenton Productions will have a social media team on site, creating custom content for some of the brands participating in the prime time special.
-For the first time ever, Brenton Productions will bring branded content beyond the show floor and the TV screen, finding more ways to connect with the highly-targeted audience of automotive enthusiasts and professionals who tune into the prime time special every year.
+In addition to capturing the excitement of the SEMA Show for linear TV, Brenton Productions will have a social media team on site.
+For the first time ever, Brenton Productions will bring branded content beyond the show floor and the TV screen, finding more ways to connect with the highly-targeted audience of automotive enthusiasts and professionals who tune into Brenton’s line-up of automotive how-to shows every year.